-Section 512(a)(6) of the FD&C Act enables FDA to establish safe residue levels of the IGA and any substance formed in or on food because if its use in edible portions of animals (i.e., food) imported into the United States (an import tolerance) when the IGA has not been approved for use in the United States.
-(See 21 CFR 510.201 et seq.))
-Whether a sponsor seeks approval of an application for an IGA in a lineage(s) of animals or establishment of an import tolerance for food from such animals, the food safety standard is essentially the same.21 If FDA determines that food from an animal with an IGA that is the subject of an import tolerance request is safe, then FDA would convey to the entity making the request that there is no need to establish an import tolerance for that IGA because any amount of the IGA would be safe to consume.
+Section 512(a)(6) of the FD&C Act enables FDA to establish safe residue levels of the IGA and any substance formed in or on food because of its use in edible portions of animals (i.e., food) imported into the United States (an import tolerance) when the IGA has not been approved or conditionally approved for use in the United States (see 21 CFR 510.201 et seq.).
+An IGA that is the subject of an import tolerance request may be one that is approved in another country or its use may otherwise be legal in another country and present in imported animal-derived food and food products.
+Any entity may request the import tolerance - for example, it may be the sponsor, a government entity, or a private organization.
+Whether a sponsor seeks approval of an application for an IGA in a lineage(s) of animals or establishment of an import tolerance for food from such animals, the food safety standard is essentially the same.
+If FDA determines that food from an animal with an IGA that is the subject of an import tolerance request is safe, then FDA would convey to the entity making the request that there is no need to establish an import tolerance for that IGA because any amount of the IGA would be safe to consume.
 Information about import tolerances, which enable imports of such food from animals with IGAs and that have been developed outside the United States, is found in the sections of this guidance relevant to evaluating food safety and is consistent with the recommendations in the Codex Alimentarius Guideline for the Conduct of Food Safety Assessment of Foods Derived from Recombinant-DNA Animals.
-We recommend that you consult with us on establishing an import tolerance.
+We recommend that you consult with CVM if you are interested in establishing an import tolerance.

 VII.
-Additional Relevant Guidelines and Laws
+Additional Relevant Laws and Guidances

-In addition to this guidance, there are other guidelines and laws that may apply to IGAs in animals.
+In addition to the ones described in this guidance, there are other laws that may apply to IGAs in animals and other guidances that may provide relevant recommendations.
 These include: